apache/couchdb/src/docs/src/api/server/common.rst

     Accessing the root of a CouchDB instance returns meta information about the instance.
-The response is a JSON structure containing information about the server, including a welcome message and the version of the server.
+The response is a JSON structure containing information about the server, including a welcome message, version of the server, and a list of ``features``.
+The ``features`` elements may change depending on which configuration options are enabled (for example, ``quickjs`` if it's set as the default JavasScript engine), or which additional components are installed and configured (for example the ``nouveau`` text indexing application).

     :<header Accept: - :mimetype:`application/json`
                      - :mimetype:`text/plain`